azerothcore/azerothcore-wotlk/modules/mod-ah-bot/README.md

 ## Edit module configuration (optional)

-If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is) rename the file mod_ahbot.conf.dist to mod_ahbot.conf and edit it.
+If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is) in `modules` you will have to copy and rename (the copy) the file `mod_ahbot.conf.dist` to `mod_ahbot.conf` and edit it.
 This will change the overall behavior of the bot.

 If you need to change a more specific value (for example the quotas of item sold), you will need to update values int the `mod_auctionhousebot` table or use the command line.